 Other affordable providers

-In addition to these programs, many providers offer their own discounted plans for low-income households.
-Like Comcast’s Internet Essentials, you may need to provide some documentation in order to sign up.
+In addition to these programs, many providers offer discounted plans for low-income households.
+Like Xfinity’s Internet Essentials, you may need to provide some documentation to sign up but if you’re eligible for the ACP, you’re likely eligible for these low-cost plans as well.

 Additional internet safety resources